criipto/docs-old/getting-started/oidc-intro.md

 {% iconnote warning %}

-Note that the exchange of the authorization code requires the use of the client secret, which is basically just a password, and therefore *must always* be made via a back-channel - server to server - and never from a public client like a browser or native appliction.
+Note that the back-channel exchange of the authorization code requires the use of the client secret, which is basically just a password, and therefore *must always* be made via a back-channel - server to server - and never from a public client like a browser or native appliction.
 Never include the secret in the frontend code.

+For PKCE-enabled clients, the secret is generated on-the-fly, and no special handling of it is required by you.

 {% endiconnote %}